Can you use wallpaper in a bathroom?

 - Light-resistant

-- Splash-proof (but not waterproof.)
+- Splash-proof (but importantly, not waterproof)

 - Hardwearing